 “I will never forget your deed” said the mermaid.
 “I can’t be coming to sing for you any longer, but whenever your people would meet overwhelming troubles, I will be ready with my shield and sword to protect you, just like you protected my freedom”.

 Everyone remembers June 6th, 1944 when Allied forces crossed the English Channel and invaded France, an event forever known as D-Day.
 Yet while D-Day is known by many in the West, like most other Soviet operations during the war the Soviet equivalent called “Operation Bagration” is little known and recognized.
-Operation Bagration was the Soviets grand offensive to destroy the Wehrmacht and bring the Third Reich too its knees, but it was much more than that.
-If D-Day could be likened to a stiff right hook that dazed the German military, Operation Bagration was more like being struck in the face with a 50 lb sledgehammer, then further pummeled while on the ground, the gruesomely dispatched with an “American History X” style curbstomp with the Battle of Berlin.
+Operation Bagration was the Soviet grand offensive to destroy the Wehrmacht and bring the Third Reich too its knees, but it was much more than that.
+If D-Day could be likened to a stiff right hook that dazed the German military, Operation Bagration was more like being struck in the face with a 50 lb sledgehammer, then further pummeled while on the ground, then gruesomely dispatched with an “American History X” style curbstomp with the Battle of Berlin.

 Operation Bagaration was meant to roughly coincide with D-Day in western Europe, but due to the logistics of organizing such a massive offensive, it was delayed until June 22nd.
 Named after a Russian general during the Napoleonic Wars, it was a truly massive offensive.
 Spread out among three major fronts were 2.5 million Soviet troops, as well was as roughly 2,700 tanks, 5,300 aircraft, and 25,000 artillery pieces.
 By contrast, the Normandy invasion involved less than half the men.
 After suffering terrible losses a Stalingrad and Kursk, the Germans could only muster a comparatively weak force of 800,000 men (half of which were non-combat or support personnel), as well as 800 tanks, 500 assault guns, 1,000 - 1,300 aircraft, and 10,000 artillery.

 The Soviets too suffered heavy losses, around 180,000 killed or missing and 500,000 wounded.
 However, Operation Bagration was a stunning success, which irreparably shattered the back of the Third Reich.